RoMalms10/AirBnB_clone_v3/api/README.md

 ```

 ## How to Test Endpoints
-Once the app is started, you can test each webpage by using the `curl` command.
-Currently, in version 1, only `localhost` can access the webpages on `port 5000`.
+Currently, in version 1, the app will run on `localhost (0.0.0.0)` and on `port 5000`.
+This means that once the app is started, you can test each webpage by using the `curl` command.

 ## Example
 In one terminal: